keu/docs/software/customize-image.md

 pymongo==3.7.2
 ```

 > **Note:** Astronomer Certified, Astronomer's distribution of Apache Airflow, is available both as a Debian and Alpine base.
-We strongly recommend using Debian, as it's much easier to install dependencies and often presents less incompatability issues than an Alpine Linux image.
+We strongly recommend using Debian, as it's much easier to install dependencies and often presents less incompatibility issues than an Alpine Linux image.
 For details on both, refer to our [Airflow Versioning Doc](manage-airflow-versions.md).

 ## Add Other Dependencies